Danik2343/SerenityOS-Images-NoPorts/README.md

 P.S: Not Official Builds, Serenity Developers Not Building images for OS, they have only Source Code.

-vmWare version may not boot, use VirtualBox instead.
+vmWare version may not boot, use VirtualBox version instead.

 Offical Repository Link(With Build Instructions):https://github.com/SerenityOS/serenity